XSecurity/XSecurity/README.md

 RELEASES
 _____________________________

-In XSecurity, as typical with other projects we use git tags to mak our releases and aptly named as Realeaes Tags.
+In XSecurity, as typical with other projects we use git tags to make our releases and aptly named as Realeaes Tags.
 Typically one would download one of these Release Tags to build (and automatically apply XSecurity) and work on it.